bazel-ios/rules_ios/docs/index_while_building.md

 However, one major shortcut exists locally to remove index-import.
 Xcode should read directly from Bazel's global index store.
 In other words, instead of writing to the per module index, and copying to `bazel-out` for remote caching, Xcode should pull right from that index.
-A sential can be added in order to noop the code path for `bazel-out` when writing remotely built indexes.
+A "out of band" sentenial value can noop the code path for `bazel-out`.

 In order to remove the requirement to "index-import" bazel indexes, there are special considerations in the way that Xcode and Bazel invoke compilation and